ray38/ElectroLens-python/docs/api/Properties.md

 Properties are used to define the structure of the data being visualized.
 Because ElectroLens can handle so many different data formats, the application cannot make any assumptions about the structure of the data--that is, ElectroLens needs to be told what each column in a data set represents (i.e. is this column the x coordinate of the atom, is it the name of the atom, etc).

-At a minimum, each `Properties` object will include three properties for physical coordinates to actually visualize atoms in space, but data sets could contain additional properties which the user must define.
+At a minimum, each properties object will include three properties for physical coordinates to actually visualize atoms in space, but data sets could contain additional properties which the user must define.

-A `Properties` object is created and used at the `Plot` level, so a set of properties for a given data type will apply to all data sets of the corresponding type in that plot (i.e. all molecular data sets should have the columns defined in the plot's `MolecularDataProperties` object).
+A properties object is created and used at the [`Plot`](./Plot.md#Plot) level, so a set of properties for a given data type will apply to all data sets of the corresponding type in that plot (i.e. all molecular data sets should have the columns defined in the plot's `MolecularDataProperties` object).

-## MolecularDataProperties (object)
+## MolecularDataProperties

 ### Initializer